madgik/ExaSpark/README.md

-# Exareme Spark
+# ExaSpark

-Exareme Spark is an extension of Apache Spark, which supports virtual tables.
+ExaSpark is an extension of Apache Spark, which supports virtual tables.
 Furthermore, user-defined functions and user-defined aggregate functions are supported already from Apache Spark.

 ### How to register a virtual table